 As we’ve noted, Ahsoka’s effort to create lightsabers from stolen kyber crystals had the effect of turning them from red (the Sith color) to white.
 This wasn’t a random development.

 Ahsoka’s disaffiliation from the Jedi Order following the Clone Wars meant that she could not wield the standard blue lightsaber.
 At the same time, she was also free of the corrupting influence of the dark side, so the red lightsaber was also not an option.
 She was, in effect, independent of both sides, although sympathetic to the Jedi cause.
 The crafting process essentially purified the kyber crystals, turning them into a color that befitted her status as an autonomous individual.
-That is what the white lightsaber represents—a force for good, but free of the burdens and restrictions of bureaucracy.
+This is how Ahsoka Tano’s lightsaber was born and what the white lightsaber represents—a force for good, but free of the burdens and restrictions of bureaucracy.

 For the best lightsabers in the galaxy, you can always depend on Ultrasabers to deliver high-quality products at reasonable prices.